Aaron-Cunningham/Bank-Management-System/Docs/README.md

 2) When using withdraw, a £5 will be added to the account if they go over their overdraft limit.
 3) For most of my methods the account number was used to find a specific account.
 4) Within my edit.py I've implemented a method called account checker that checks if an account exits.
+5) edit.py file has classes inside it that refers to editing a client, from first name, last name, occupation and adding a client.
+6) I've assumed that ***overdraft limits*** will be negative integers and ***account balance*** will be positive integers
+7) The Menu UI took a functional approach mostly